kachi33/Tasq/CONTRIBUTING.md

 ---

-Thank you for contributing to Kachi Todo!
+Thank you for contributing to tasq!
 Your efforts help make this project better for everyone.